PatrickPalmer/UnrealLiveLinkCInterface/README.md

 * In Unreal, open the Project Settings and go to the UDP Messaging section.
 * Enter the IPv4 value into C Interface Library and Unreal based on the following scenarios:

-  * If you want C Interface Library to keep track the various instances of Unreal that it should connect to:
+  a.
+If you want C Interface Library to keep track the various instances of Unreal that it should connect to:
     1. Input the target IPv4 into Unreal's Unicast Endpoint field.
     2. Add that same value to the list of C Interface Library's Static Endpoints function.
     3. Repeat this for each device running Unreal.
-  * If you want each instance of Unreal to keep track of the instance of C Interface Library it should connect to:
+  b.
+If you want each instance of Unreal to keep track of the instance of C Interface Library it should connect to:
     1. Input the IPv4 value into C Interface Library's Unicast Endpoint function.
     2. Add the same value to Unreal's Multicast Endpoint field.
     3. Repeat step 2 for each instance of Unreal.